Special Educational Needs & Disabilities

 A multi-agency Data Group has been established to focus on all measures that capture provision, across the full range of services that support CYP with SEND.
 This will compound existing data, identify gaps, and inform future commissioning activities.

-An extensive SEND Transformation Programme continues and will include developments to support mainstream settings in meeting the needs of SEND pupils.
+An extensive programme continues to support ongoing developments to effectively meet the additional needs of children and young people.
+As set out in Lincolnshire’s Inclusion Strategy, this includes developments to support mainstream settings in meeting the needs of pupils through robust and meaningful early intervention.
 This is intended to reduce a reliance on specialist provision and includes:

 Collaborative work is underway to provide a response to families and settings where children require support with Sensory Processing Difficulties.